Thyroid ultrasound

 How the Test is Performed

 Ultrasound is a painless method that uses sound waves to create images of the inside of the body.
-The test is often done in the ultrasound or radiology department.
+The test is often done in the ultrasound or radiology department of a hospital.
 It also can be done in a clinic.

 The test is done in this way: